-The IT Department runs a state-of-the-art Data Center that houses the computers and related telecommunications and storage systems including latest generation servers, Virtual Desktop Infrastructure, Storage Area Networking, and Intrusion Prevention System.
+The IT Department runs a state-of-the-art Data Center that houses the computers and related telecommunications and storage systems, including latest generation servers, Virtual Desktop Infrastructure, Storage Area Networking, and Intrusion Prevention System.
 The center operates redundant power sources, redundant data communications connections, and security devices.

-The center includes a large number of servers that provide all students, faculty, and staff the storage space and privileged access to network-based data, software resources, and Internet and e-mail services.
+The center includes numerous servers that provide all students, faculty, and staff the storage space and privileged access to network-based data, software resources, and Internet and e-mail services.

 The network serves all students, faculty, and staff.
-It covers over nine buildings of classrooms, offices, student and faculty dorms.
+It covers over nine buildings of classrooms, offices, and student and faculty dorms.
 The Gigabit Ethernet fiber-optic backbone network is connected to the Internet through a 150 Mb/s line to provide the necessary bandwidth for quality services.
-The network consists of over 840 voice/data points and includes more than 40 wireless access points covering all university buildings.
-At present, nearly 400 computers are connected to the University network.
+The network consists of over 840 voice/data points and 40 and more wireless access points covering all university buildings.
+At present, nearly 400 computers make up the University network.